DISEASE/DISORDER:

 Imaging

-CT scans are superior to radiographs in detecting fractures and should be ordered if there is suspicion for spinal injury despite normal radiographs, or if radiographs are unable to visualize the spine adequately.
+CT is the preferred imaging modality for evaluation of bony spinal trauma.
+CT scans are superior to radiographs in detecting bone fractures and should be ordered if there is suspicion for spinal injury despite normal radiographs or if radiographs are unable to visualize the spine adequately.7

 Magnetic resonance imaging (MRI) is excellent in detecting presence and extent of SCI and associated soft tissue injuries.
-It also has a role in establishing prognosis for recovery.
+CT scans do not visualize ligaments, discs, the spinal cord, or peripheral nerve roots, so MRI must be used to assess for injuries to these structures.
+MRI also has a role in establishing prognosis for recovery from SCI.

 Supplemental assessment tools